 So; basically, is there a role in the canine diet for carbohydrate?
 Emphatically, yes there is.

-I feed about 30% of the diet- for a healthy individual -using carbohydrate; never simple forms, and only gluten-grains when a health condition such as diabetes, mandates I do.
-Never nightshade vegetables and not a lot of green anything.
-I use brown rice (soaked), quinoa, sweet potato and squashes, and a little legume.
-I’ve fed dogs with pancreatitis diets as high as 70% carb (and they do very well!) and some with cancer as low as 20% (but super high fiber, as much as I can get in that small level;).
+I feed anywhere from 10% to as high as 30% of the diet- for a healthy individual – using carbohydrate; never simple forms, and only gluten-grains when a health condition such as diabetes, mandates I do.
+Very cautious with nightshade vegetables… I use buckwheat, quinoa, sweet potato and squashes, sometimes oatmeal and/or rice, when energy-dense(higher cal- carbs are called for.
+I’ve fed dogs with pancreatitis diets as high as 70% carb (and they do very well!) and some with cancer as low as 8% (but super high fiber, as much as I can get in that small level;).
 I am here to tell you; fiber, used correctly, is GOOD.
 Carbs are digestible, they are not a *requirement* but they are helpful, and your dog can benefit from the right ones.
 As with all aspects of dietary choice, we will use the science we trust, and then work with the dog in front of us.
 Carbs are not the enemy; overfeeding of the wrong kind, is.
 So let’s break this down a bit and get the facts straight.
 Knowledge is power!

 Before entering into a discussion of the merits of a nutrient, it’s important to be clear what we’re talking about.